praveenraja9333/AbstractPaymentService/README.md

 # AbstractPaymentService
+Note: - This software is a demonstration and for educational purposes only.

 This is the design of a Payment System that follows microservice architecture and is scalable.
 Though it is scalable, Certain limits will be enforced.